 Restricted Stock and Performance-Based Shares.
 A grant of restricted stock or performance-based shares will not result in taxable income to the participant at the time of grant, and the Company will not be entitled to a corresponding deduction, assuming that the shares are subject to transferability restrictions and that certain restrictions on the shares constitute a "substantial risk of forfeiture" for federal income tax purposes.
 Upon vesting, the holder will realize ordinary income in an amount equal to the then fair market value of the vested shares, and the Company will be entitled to a corresponding deduction.
 Gains or losses realized by the participant upon subsequent disposition of such shares will be treated as capital gains or losses, with the basis in such shares equal to the fair market value of the shares at the time of vesting.
-Dividends paid to the holder of restricted stock during the restricted period also will be compensation income to the participant, and the Company will be entitled to a corresponding deduction & substantial risk of forfeiture or become transferable.
-A participant may be permitted to elect, pursuant to Section 83(b) of the Internal Revenue Code, to have income recognized at the date a restricted stock award or performance share award, as the case may be, is granted and to have the applicable capital gain holding period commence as of that date.
+Dividends paid to the holder of restricted stock during the restricted period also will be compensation income to the participant, and the Company will be entitled to a corresponding deduction 83(b) of the Internal Revenue Code, to have income recognized at the date a restricted stock award or performance share award, as the case may be, is granted and to have the applicable capital gain holding period commence as of that date.
 In such a case, the Company would be entitled to a corresponding deduction on the date of grant.

 Restricted Stock Units.
-A grant of restricted stock units (including performance-based restricted stock units) will not result in taxable income to the participant at the time of grant, and the Company will not be entitled to a corresponding deduction.
+A grant of RSUs (including performance-based RSUs) will not result in taxable income to the participant at the time of grant, and the Company will not be entitled to a corresponding deduction.
 Upon vesting and issuance of the underlying shares, the holder will realize ordinary income in an amount equal to the then fair market value of the issued shares, and the Company will be entitled to a corresponding deduction.
 Gains or losses realized by the participant upon disposition of such shares will be treated as capital gains or losses, with the basis in such shares equal to the fair market value of the shares at the time of vesting and issuance.
-Dividend equivalents paid to the holder of restricted stock units during the restricted period also will be compensation income to the participant, and the Company will be entitled to a corresponding deduction when the dividend equivalents are paid.
+Dividend equivalents paid to the holder of RSUs during the restricted period also will be compensation income to the participant, and the Company will be entitled to a corresponding deduction when the dividend equivalents are paid.